-Jordan is the creator of the top-50, wildly popular podcast Art of Charm, which he’s been hosting now for over a decade!
+Jordan is the host of The Jordan Harbinger show, a podcast dedicated to bringing you the latest insights into human behavior and optimizing your life & mind.
 His company hosts powerful boot camps and training sessions for companies and individuals that want to learn the elements of emotional intelligence that will help them to become more persuasive, confident and charismatic.

 You’ll learn what Jordan was like growing up (hint: he’s actually an introvert by nature and grew up very shy!) and he’ll also share the two things that keep people stuck when it comes to creating true connections.

 Jordan also gives us some of his best tips for how to practice confidence and charisma, including a pretty cool exercise involving a doorway and post-it notes.
 He even delivers a beautiful rant about how we, as a community, can begin to cure the divisiveness that’s been spreading around the world and come together in a more unified way.
 This episode is both extremely practical and super inspiring and I know you’re going to absolutely love Jordan’s advice!